chinmayarvind23/AIvaluate/docs/Individual Logs/Aayush.md

 ### Current Tasks
   * #1: design Assignment frontend page
   * #2: Worked on creating course creation function backend logic
-  * #3: Team meeting and planning
-  * #4: Worked on the backend of the search course
+  * #3: Worked on the backend of the search course
-  * #5: Helped in login and signup Backend
+  * #4: Helped in login and signup Backend
-  * #6: Finalizing everything for the Friday's presentation
+  * #5: Finalizing everything for the Friday's presentation

 ### Progress Update (since 6/13/2024)
 <table>